RFCNLP/RFCNLP-korg/README.md

 Tool (Korg), Models (TCP, etc.), and Documentation for Attacker Synthesis Project, *with modifications to support RFCNLP paper*.

+#### 🚨 Changes introduced in this version of KORG [have been merged](https://github.com/maxvonhippel/AttackerSynthesis/pull/15) into [the official KORG repository](https://github.com/maxvonhippel/AttackerSynthesis).
+This stand-alone fork exists only to facilitate reproduction of results reported in the [RFCNLP paper](https://arxiv.org/abs/2202.09470).

 * TOC
 {:toc}